nuejs/nue/packages/nuejs.org/docs/how-it-works.md

   3. Isomorphic components for combined SEO and client-side reactivity

-## Design Systems and Styling
+## Design systems and styling
-Modern CSS, with global access to colors and typography, is a natural choice for creating design systems for the Web.
+Modern CSS, with a global access to colors and typography, is a natural choice for creating design systems for the Web.
 You can start with semantic HTML and progressively enhance it using the stylesheets of your choice.
 This approach eliminates issues such as global namespace conflicts and class naming challenges.
 Instead, you’ll benefit from an organized design system, consistent styling across your site, and improved performance—all while using a familiar, designer-friendly syntax.

 !
 3 IMAGES: Design System (Globals) -> Button/components (nesting & selectors) -> Docs (cascade)
   1. CSS is the natural language for building design systems for the Web